SpencerCBryson/UOITStudyRoom/README.md

 - POSTs the required ASP.NET form-data in order to display the bookings for the available dates.
 - Retrieves sessionID cookie in order to maintain a session.
 - GETs Book.aspx to gather required data to create a booking.
+- POSTs Book.aspx with given data in order to create a booking.

 ### Future
-- POSTs Book.aspx with given data in order to create a booking.
-- POSTs user login information to web server in order to create, join and manage bookings.
+- Handle joining a booking
+- Handle managing bookings
 - Scrapes viewjoinorleave.aspx to retrieve specific booking information, such as the groups who have signed up.

 ## Parser